irrif/Capital_quizz/README.md

 # Capital_quizz

-This project is a fun and educational project that i realised in order to both learn python and capitals of the world at the same time.
+This project is a fun and educational project that i realised during the covid period, in order to both learn python and capitals of the world at the same time.